Share

 2. Engage with your audience

 Even the small ways of engaging with your audience add up.
-You can slowly build a relationship with your audience by responding to comments, creating surveys, and replying to their Instagram Stories about your products.
-This two-way dialogue will make your audience eager to discuss your brand and products actively.
+By responding to comments, creating surveys, and replying to their Instagram Stories about your products, you can slowly build a relationship with your audience.
+This two-way dialogue will make your audience eager to actively talk about your brand and your products.

 3. Use your social media platforms to collect responses